Bill1550/NightDogs/README.md

 The cat has a tendency to spend much of the night screaming loudly seemingly in defiance of the laws of physics (how could so much noise come from such a small package).
-To offset this stress during the long hours of coding, Willy likes to have cute pictures of cats and dogs presented on his phone (or old Nexus 7 tablet).
+To offset this stress during the long hours of coding, Willy likes to have cute pictures of pets presented on his phone (or old Nexus 7 tablet).
 Dog pictures displayed during the night to remind him that there are better pets around, and cats during the day to try to convince him that cats aren’t all that bad after all.
 Now Willy is a bit of a nutcase when it comes to time.
 (and the cat is surprisingly punctual).
 He wants the cat pictures displayed between local sunrise and sunset, and the dog pictures displayed during the inverse.
 Also he wants the picture updated every 5 minutes.

 So, the app should: